Does TRT Improve Male Sex Drive?

 Talking to a psychologist or psychiatrist can also help if you're feeling stressed or have other mental health issues.
 They can help you work through your problems, which might help improve your sex drive.

-If you have high oestrogen levels, it might be because you have more body fat or how your body works genetically.
+If you have high oestrogen levels, it might be because you have more body fat or your genetic makeup.
 High estrogen can also be linked to having low testosterone or other hormone issues.

-Eating less to lose body fat can help lower the estrogen from testosterone.
+Eating less to lose body fat can help lower estrogen levels.

 For men with genetic conditions, taking a medicine that stops the enzyme aromatase can also lower estrogen levels.